-In addition, the Appliance has authenticated monitoring endpoints for metrics like CPU, memory, and disk space that you can query for more detailed information.
+In addition, the PSaaS Appliance has authenticated monitoring endpoints for metrics like CPU, memory, and disk space that you can query for more detailed information.

 You will be asked to set up a Dev/Test (non-Production) environment, as well as a Production environment.

-For the Production environment, the number of virtual machines required to host the Auth0 Appliance depends on the expected traffic and the desired availability.
-For a highly-available configuration, the Production environment requires a minimum of three network load-balanced Appliance instances and one for the Dev/Test (non-Production) environment (which also does not required any special load balancing logic/sticky sessions).
+For the Production environment, the number of virtual machines required to host the PSaaS Appliance depends on the expected traffic and the desired availability.
+For a highly-available configuration, the Production environment requires a minimum of three network load-balanced PSaaS Appliance instances and one for the Dev/Test (non-Production) environment (which also does not required any special load balancing logic/sticky sessions).